Zerdava: Behavior

 Starting in 2016, Turkish Armed Force has been training Zerdava for a variety of military uses including bomb and narcotic detection, search and rescue, and personnel detention.

 Health

 Zerdava are prized for their excellent health in harsh conditions with minimal care.
 Like other laika, it is more common for the females to go into estrus only once a year.

 The population in Georgia is critically endangered due to frequent inbreeding.
-There are estimated to only be 15–20 purebred dogs left, with experts agreeing that the only way to stabilize the population is by importing dogs from Turkey.
+There are estimated to only be 15 to 20 purebred dogs left, with experts agreeing that the only way to stabilize the population is by importing dogs from Turkey.